 GMT1115, 1210, 2015 and 2115 Professional ASEP Internships (I, II, III and IV)

-Work study in a dealership service department, applying and practicing skills correlated with the Automotive Service Excellence (ASE) Education Foundation (formerly NATEF) task list.
-Five credit hours.
+This part of the program is a work-study, which takes place at a dealership service department.
+Students apply and practice skills correlating with the Automotive Service Excellence (ASE) Education Foundation task list.
+Five credit hours each.